Jun-Zhang-32108/Embedded_Image_Processing/README.md

 2. on a single core using the real-time operating system MicroC/OS-II;
 3. on the multiprocessor without operating system while satisfying design constraints on worst case throughput and memory footprint.

 In addition to these, we also developed a debug mode for software testing.
+For more details of what we have done, please refer to the report under the folder "report".

 ## Contributors